Irrelon/ForerunnerDB/readme.md

 			'$gte': 100
 		}
 	});

+### Joins
+Sometimes you want to join two or more collections when running a query and return a single document with all the data you need from those multiple collections.
+ForerunnerDB supports collection joins via a simple options key "join".
+For instance, let's setup a second collection called "purchase" in which we will store some details about users who have ordered items from the "item" collection we initialised above:

+	var db = new ForerunnerDB(),
+		itemCollection = db.collection('item'),
+		purchaseCollection = db.collection('purchase');

+	itemCollection.insert([{
+        _id: 1,
+        name: 'Cat Litter',
+        price: 200
+    }, {
+        _id: 2,
+        name: 'Dog Food',
+        price: 100
+    }, {
+        _id: 3,
+        price: 400,
+        name: 'Fish Bones'
+    }, {
+		_id: 4,
+		price: 267,
+		name:'Scooby Snacks'
+	}, {
+		_id: 5,
+		price: 234,
+		name: 'Chicken Yum Yum'
+	}]);

+	purchaseCollection.insert([{
+		itemId: 4,
+		user: 'Fred Bloggs',
+		quantity: 2
+	}, {
+		itemId: 4,
+		user: 'Jim Jones',
+		quantity: 1
+	}]);

+Now, when we find data from the "item" collection we can grab all the users that ordered that item as well and store them in a key called "purchasedBy":

+	itemCollection.find({}, {
+		'join': [{
+			'purchase': {
+				'itemId': '_id',
+				'$as': 'purchasedBy',
+				'$require': false,
+				'$multi': true
+			}
+		}]
+	});

+The "join" key holds an array of joins to perform, each join object has a key which denotes the collection name to pull data from, then matching criteria which in this case is to match purchase.itemId with the item._id.
+The three other keys are special operations (start with $) and indicate:

+* $as tells the join what object key to store the join results in when returning the document
+* $require is a boolean that denotes if the join must be successful for the item to be returned in the final find result
+* $multi indicates if we should match just one item and then return, or match multiple items as an array

+The result of the call above is:

+	[{
+		"_id":1,
+		"name":"Cat Litter",
+		"price":200,
+		"purchasedBy":[]
+	},{
+		"_id":2,
+		"name":"Dog Food",
+		"price":100,
+		"purchasedBy":[]
+	},{
+		"_id":3,
+		"price":400,
+		"name":"Fish Bones",
+		"purchasedBy":[]
+	},{
+		"_id":4,
+		"price":267,
+		"name":"Scooby Snacks",
+		"purchasedBy": [{
+			"itemId":4,
+			"user":"Fred Bloggs",
+			"quantity":2
+		}, {
+			"itemId":4,
+			"user":"Jim Jones",
+			"quantity":1
+		}]
+	},{
+		"_id":5,
+		"price":234,
+		"name":"Chicken Yum Yum",
+		"purchasedBy":[]
+	}]

 ## Indexes & Performance
 ForerunnerDB currently supports basic indexing for performance enhancements when querying a collection.
 You can create an index on a collection using the ensureIndex() method.
 ForerunnerDB will utilise the index that most closely matches the query you are executing.
 In the case where a query matches multiple indexes the most relevant index is automatically determined.
 Let's setup some data to index: